-A Breakdown of LIFO Liquidation
+Understanding LIFO Liquidation

 Why LIFO Liquidation Occurs

-- An unexpected spike in demand for the goods the company sells
+An unexpected spike in demand for the goods the company sells

-- A lack of more recent inventory (either because of failure/inability to buy or an issue with production)
+A lack of more recent inventory (either because of failure/inability to buy or an issue with production)

-- The need to relocate or get rid of inventory, most likely due to a desire for storage space for newer and/or more goods that fit in with the wants and needs of consumers
+The need to relocate or get rid of inventory, most likely due to a desire for storage space for newer and/or more goods that fit in with the wants and needs of consumers

-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+We hope you’ve enjoyed reading CFI’s explanation of LIFO Liquidation.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: